 Like many good ideas, it was spur of the moment.

-I’m sitting in the Yucatan.
+I’m house sitting in Yucatan, Mexico.

 Jeannie, a fellow travel writer who survived the same experiment here, handed over the reins.
 For four sunrise-to-sunset days we did turnover and training.
 Turns out, there’s a lot involved to keeping the jungle from reclaiming what is rightfully hers.
 The work load is more than bargained for thanks to a string of nasty storms (more on that later), but the isolation certainly provides a fertile setting for trying to coax words from mad thoughts.
 As I drove the hour and a half back after dropping Jeannie in town, my head was buzzing with ideas while tarantulas scurried out of the road in front of me.